Asylum

 Navigating the asylum process without legal assistance can greatly affect the chances of your case being approved.
 After all, the laws governing asylum are complex, and the stakes are incredibly high.
 For this reason, it’s best to seek legal advice as early in the process as possible.
 An experienced asylum lawyer can help you understand your rights, prepare your application, gather the necessary evidence, and represent you in interviews and hearings.

-Henry & Grogan’s team of Philadelphia immigration lawyers has extensive experience handling asylum cases.
+Henry & Grogan’s team of Philadelphia asylum and refugee lawyers has extensive experience handling these cases.
 We understand the nuances of immigration law and are committed to advocating for your rights every step of the way.
 And, if your case is referred to immigration court, we can present your case in the best possible light to the judge and provide much-needed emotional support during this challenging time.

 Defensive asylum is sought by individuals who are already in removal proceedings in immigration court.
 This situation typically arises when someone has been detained by U.S. immigration authorities or has had their asylum application denied by USCIS.
 In defensive asylum cases, the applicant must present their case to an immigration judge, who will decide whether to grant asylum or order removal from the United States.